Electrically reconfigurable extended lasing state in an organic liquid-crystal microcavity: Results

 where $m$ is the effective photon mass and $\delta_\text{RD}>0$ defines the valley separation $2\delta_\text{RD} m/\hbar^2$.
 Above the lasing threshold, we observe the collapse of the emission to a narrow energy state laying slightly above the bottom of the cavity photon dispersion curve.
-The linear polarization of the emission corresponds to the linear polarisation of the pump as seen in the normalized momentum space $S_1$ Stokes parameters of the emission in Fig.~\ref{fig:schematic}(f) for the 0 mV and 1600 mV cases [see Eq.~\eqref{eq.Stokes} for definition of the Stokes parameters and connection to the emission polarization].
-In the RD SOC regime at 1840 mV, both circular components are present simultaneously in their respective valleys as seen in the $S_3$ Stokes parameter [see Eq.~\eqref{eq.Stokes} and Fig.~\ref{fig:schematic}(f)].
-Further details on polarisation inheritance are presented in Sec.
-1.1 of Supplementary Information (SI).
+The linear polarization of the emission now corresponds to the linear polarisation of the pump as seen in the normalized momentum space $S_1$ Stokes parameters of the emission in Fig.~\ref{fig:singlestate}(e) for the 0 mV and 1600 mV cases [see Eq.~\eqref{eq.Stokes} for definition of the Stokes parameters and connection to the emission polarization].
+The transition from unpolarized emission below the lasing threshold to highly polarized emission in the lasing regime is due to the carrier recombination, enabled by the offset of stimulated emission, happening faster than the depolarization effects in the dye. \cite{Yagafarov_CommPhys2020, Plumhof2014}.
+In the RD SOC regime at 1840 mV, both circular components are present simultaneously in their respective valleys as seen in the $S_3$ Stokes parameter [see Eq.~\eqref{eq.Stokes} and Fig.~\ref{fig:singlestate}(e)].
+Further details on polarisation inheritance are presented in Supplementary Note 1.